Mitchell Lazar of the School of Medicine says that more medical tools are required to win the fight against obesity.

 Penn in the News

-Lawrence Sherman of the School of Arts and Sciences discusses a new program to pinpoint violent offenders likely to re-offend.
+Lawrence Sherman and David Berk of the School of Arts and Sciences discuss a program to prevent murder by singling out the most likely perpetrators.

-Douglas Durien of the School of Arts and Sciences discusses an experiment that mocks-up the effects of erosion.
+Ian Lustick of the School of Arts and Sciences discusses his book, “Trapped in the War on Terror.”

-Dean Lee Stetson of Admissions discusses the admissions process in the U.S.
+Dean Lee Stetson of Admissions discusses early-admissions programs.

 Theodore Ruger of the Law School discusses states’ rights and the federal government.